 Cilan, in an episode of Pokémon, had his Pokemon incapacitated due to poisoning.
 So he had to fight off a Stunfisk with a fishing rod.
 He is able to keep the Pokemon at bay, and sufficiently weakens it enough to catch it.

 Kirika from Noir is spectacularly good at this, able to take virtually anything at hand, even an item carried by her opponent, weaponize it and kill him in a second.
 On one occasion, she uses a mook's eyeglass earpiece as a shiv.
 In another, she takes apart a toy car at a dead sprint and drives the wheel axle into someone's spine.
 In yet a third, she slits an interrogator's throat with an ID card, while barely able to stand from blood loss after being gut-shot.
 The first time she snaps her opponent's neck with his own tie.
 And then there's the time when she piths a mook at a cocktail party by driving a martini olive skewer into his brainstem.
 And don't even mention the silverware.
 Probably her tamest improv gig features using popcorn as a field-expedient mook detector in a pitch black room (mook steps on popcorn, popcorn crunches, mook eats bullets).
-She also killed people with forks a few times, including Chloe.
+In the second to last episode, she kills Chloe with a fork.